qwik-resume/qwik-resume/LINT.md

 ## [`wrap-regex`](https://eslint.org/docs/latest/rules/wrap-regex)
 - **What it does:** Requires parenthesis around regex literals.
 - **Why:** Parentheses can make the regular expression more readable.
+- Leaving off for now, this can be reconsidered later if it seems like it would be better to add parens

 ## [`yield-star-spacing`](https://eslint.org/docs/latest/rules/yield-star-spacing)
 - **What it does:** Requires spacing after the `*` in `yield*` expressions.